 This time I’m pleased to announce that they did it and once the cord was pulled it took about 6 minutes to land.
 I’m told it was awesome.
 A word often overused, but jumping from 10,000ft, I think qualifies as awesome.

-Well done to all the ladies in the Bundle of Joy parachute team.
+Well done to all the ladies in the Bundles of Joy parachute team.